The Public House in England

 This project, completed in Spring 2015, assessed the level of threat to pubs across the country and sought to increase understanding, awareness and protection of this building type.
 See the resulting research report on inter-war pubs.
 Around 30 of the pubs investigated were recommended for protection through listing.
 You can read more about the listing of these inter-war pubs in our news section.

-Historic England has recently started a project on England’s post-war pubs to complement the inter-war pubs project.
-It focuses more on raising levels of understanding and appreciation.
-Pubs of this period are especially vulnerable
+Historic England carried out a project on England’s particularly vulnerable post-war pubs to complement the inter-war pubs project.
+It focused more on raising levels of understanding and appreciation.

 19th and 20th century Bristol pubs